-We are continuing our journey to highlight modern ways to build Predictive Maintenance solutions.
-This time, we will focus on three deep learning techniques that are able to improve the level of maintenance.
+We continue our journey to highlight modern ways to build Predictive Maintenance solutions using Deep Learning.
+This time, we will focus on three techniques that are able to improve the level of maintenance.

-In two of our previous articles, Predictive Maintenance Part 1: The Domain Overview and Predictive Maintenance Part 2: Machine Learning techniques, to solve a maintenance problem, we explained the basics of Predictive Maintenance and how to solve this problem using three traditional machine learning techniques.
-If you missed it, we highly recommend catching up because this time we will break down the more sophisticated way to solve the PdM problem — deep learning.
+In two of our previous articles, Predictive Maintenance Part 1: The Domain Overview and Predictive Maintenance Part 2: Machine Learning techniques, to solve maintenance problem, we explained the basics of Predictive Maintenance and how to solve this problem using three traditional machine learning techniques.
+If you missed it, we highly recommend catching up because this time we will break down the more sophisticated way solve the problem — Predictive maintenance using deep learning.

 The difference between machine learning and deep learning